Company logo | Codica

 So, you have decided to build an online marketplace.
-You validated your idea, analyzed your marketplace demand, and got inspiration from competitors.
-You also have chosen your platform business model, weighing the pros and cons.
-Now, it’s time to select the proper monetization strategy, as it is one of the critical factors in building a successful marketplace.
+You have validated your idea, analyzed your marketplace demand, and gotten inspiration from competitors.
+You have also chosen your platform business model, weighing the pros and cons.

-This blog post covers the most commonly used monetization models to run a thriving online marketplace.
-We will show how the most recognizable marketplaces, such as Etsy, eBay, Airbnb, Indeed, and others, use these strategies.
+If that’s so, let’s stop at the last point, namely a business model, and dive deeper into ways to monetize your product.
+This article covers the most commonly used monetization models to run a thriving online marketplace.
+We will show how the most recognizable marketplaces, such as Etsy, Alibaba, Airbnb, Indeed, and others, use these strategies.

 What is the monetization model?

-The monetization model is the method of how a company earns a profit.
-This concept closely relates to the term business model, but they are different.
+In simple terms, the monetization model is a company's method of earning money.
+This concept closely relates to the business model, but they are different.
+Let’s draw a line between them.

 Top monetization models for marketplaces